Max Euwe - The Genius of Order

-Max Euwe (May 20, 1901 - Nov 26, 1981) was the greatest chess talent ever to come out of the Netherlands.
+Max Euwe (May 20, 1901 - Nov 26, 1981) was the greatest chess talent ever to come out of the Netherlands and the 5th World Champion.
 Both of his parents loved chess and taught Max to play when he was very young.
 He grew up with chess as an integral part of his life.

 Chess was a daily part of the Euwe household as Max was growing up.
 His parents both loved the game and would play all the time.
 They taught him to play when he was four or five.
 Soon he was beating both of them.

 He took part in his first competition at the age of 10 in Amsterdam.
 It was a one day event and Max won every game.
 He also did very well in school and found that he excelled in mathematics in particular.

 His huge interest in mathematics would complement his love for chess and he would combine both of these talents throughout his life, using each at times as a medium to work with the other.
 Mathematics would form the basis for his professional life.
 Chess would exist as the perfect pastime and he developed a great passion for it.

 Euwe went on to study Mathematics at the University of Amsterdam.
 He earned his doctorate in 1926 and lectured in this field when his studies were completed.
 His first post was in Rotterdam.
 He returned to work in Amsterdam later on.